 Of course, not all cases of anxious attachment come from violent or “bad” parenting.
 A child may interpret certain situations in different ways, snowballing into a resistant attachment style.
 If you display the behaviors of an anxious attachment style, it’s important to understand how your past influenced your behavior, but it’s more important to move forward and make the appropriate adjustments to your mindset and future behavior.

-Characteristics of Anxious-Ambivalent Attachment in Strange Situation Procedure
+Characteristics of Anxious-Ambivalent Attachment in Psychology

 One of the most famous studies on attachment styles is the Strange Situation procedure.
 Mary Ainsworth, creator of the Strange Situation, observed children while they were in a series of different scenarios involving their mother and a stranger.
 These observations helped to develop the first three attachment styles.